degisew/onboarding/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Customer Onboarding <a id="about-project"></a>
- **Customer Onboarding** is a web app that automates customer onboarding system for an ideal company.
+ **Customer Onboarding** is a web app that automates a customer onboarding system for an ideal company.
 It helps service provider company  to automate service requests and processing.
-The potential business customers also can send requests on the web.
+Potential business customers also can send requests on the web.
 <a name="readme-top"></a>

 ## 🛠 Built With <a id="built-with"></a>